natritmeyer/countercheck/README.md

 Raw test execution reports are found post-execution in the `target` directory, e.g. `target/surefire-reports` or `target/playwright-traces`; these are designed to be ingested and evaluated by your CI/CD tooling (e.g. Jenkins) for build decisioning.

-To generate pretty reports in the `target/site` directory, use the `mvn site` command after your build completes (often performed in pipeline script's 'after' block).
+To generate pretty reports in the `target/site` directory, use the `mvn site` command after your build completes (often performed in a pipeline script's 'after' block).
 The top level report that links the rest is `target/site/index.html`.

 | Report              | Description                                                                            |
 |---------------------|----------------------------------------------------------------------------------------